matthiasn/meins/README.md

     $ yarn install

-Once that is done, you need to compile the ClojureScript code into JavaScript.
-These need to be run with the `cljs` profile.
-Using this profile keeps the size of the uberjar for the JVM-based backend smaller.
+Then, you need to build the JavaScript for both the Electron Main and Render processes:

-    $ lein cljs-main
+    $ shadow-cljs watch main
-    $ lein cljs-figwheel
+    $ shadow-cljs watch renderer

-The `cljs-figwheel` task needs to be running in separate terminals, as it keeps running and watches the file system for changes.
+The task above need to be running in separate terminals, as they watching the file system for changes.
 Next, you need to compile the SCSS files into CSS:

     $ lein sass4clj auto